 <style> in <head>

 Applying style to the head is a simple way to broadcast a font across your entire email or a specific class.
-It works in all email platforms except Gmail (the ability to use the <style> tag in the <head> is not supported), so it is recommended to include in-line styles to accommodate Gmail users.
-Head styles can be applied using the example below:
+It works in all email platforms except Gmail (the ability to use the <style> tag in the <head> is not supported), so it is recommended to include inline styles to accommodate Gmail users.

 font-family: "HelveticaNeue-Light", "Helvetica Neue Light", "Helvetica Neue", Helvetica, Arial, "Lucida Grande", sans-serif;

-As mentioned previously, you can declare any font you would like in an email - and if the recipient has the font installed, the email will display as expected.
+You can declare any font you would like in an email.
+If the recipient has the font installed, the email will display as expected.
 However, if the recipient does not have the font available, a default font will be used in its place.
 Fortunately, you can prioritize a list of fallback fonts to display whenever the original font is not available.
-In the example below, the first priority font is Architect's Daughter.
-If that fails, the first fallback (2nd choice) is Verdana followed by the second fallback, Helvetica.

 <span style="font-family:'Architects Daughter',cursive,'Verdana','Helvetica';">Hello world!</span>

 If there are any fonts that you absolutely must use, you can use the @import method in your CSS.
-However, there are some limitations to using @import as it is not supported in all email clients.
-With a quick look into @import support, we can see that most web-based browsers like Gmail, Outlook.com, and Aol.com do not allow it; however, it is supported by iOS devices, Apple Mail, and Thunderbird.
-Outlook has limited support for @import and in some cases, depending on the version, may not support it at all.
+However, there are some limitations to using @import, as it is not supported in all email clients.
+Most web-based browsers like Gmail, Outlook.com, and Aol.com do not allow it.
+However, it is supported by iOS devices, Apple Mail, and Thunderbird.
+Outlook itself has limited support for @import and in some cases, depending on the version, may not support it at all.